zjujimmy/qingfeng/README.md

 # qingfeng
-Hello, this is my working MacAir
+Hello, this is my working MacBook.
 ##Heheheeh
 *Q what?
-alibaba.co
+alibaba.com
+/*hrer should be a com*/